 Once at the kerb, the first thing you must do is apply the parking brake.
-Most roads have some sort of slope or camber and without the brake the car is going to roll.
-Even if you are starting on flat road, do this to get used to the routine.
+Most roads have some sort of slope ‘camber’ and without the brake the car is going to roll.
+Even if you are starting on a flat road, do this to get used to doing this routine.

 Get into reverse gear and bring the clutch to biting point just like you normally do when moving off.
 When you’re ready, look all round the car.
 When it is safe you can slowly reverse, turning the wheel quickly and fully to the left.
 For the first part, look over your left shoulder, but about half-way across, glance to the right again and then turn to look over your right-hand shoulder.

 As you near the kerb, steering needs to be turned back to the right as much as possible before stopping.

 Next, apply the parking brake again, select first gear and prepare to move off.
 Check both ways, and when safe you can start forward, still slowly, but steering quickly to the right.
 When you are sure that the tyres are clear of the kerb you can straighten up and move into a normal parking position or drive away.